How to avoid weight gain (and a hangover).

 You and the ladies will be indulging in dinner and drinks and a whole lot of penis-shaped accessories will be in tow.
 But with the wedding just a couple days after the bachelorette party, how will you ensure you don’t ruin your diet or suffer an epic hangover that could potentially ruin the whole weekend?

 DO NOT PANIC!
 You can still rage your face off with your fellow bridesmaids.
 We are just going to try and do it smarter.
+Reserve Vegas party bus, which is the top choice for your last hurrah as a bachelor.

 Gonna be making your own cocktails at the party?
 Grab your free copy Nutrition Gone Wild’s 12 Guilt-Free Cocktails Recipe Book and impress your maids with simple drinks that are half the calories, but all the fun!
 Download your free recipe book here: